Status: Finished Airing

 Blood and gore, annoying main characters and lovely girls.

-Keyword of both series: Blood.
+The keyword of both series is most definitely "blood".
 Blood is more or less the main character in both of the series, since we see it the most.
 Both stories are showing us the wish to survive, even if that means doing many brutal things along the way.
+With the main pair and focus being the main male lead & main female lead versus everyone, we are set into quite a splendid and similar survival ride both times.

 Both have gore and a female character with a mysterious background.
 In both the main female character falls for the male protagonist.